samsquire/microservice-description-compilation/README.md

 # microservice-description-compilation

-This repository is the idea that we can compile microservice artifacts from YAML files, from high level descriptions of what microservices do.
+This repository is the idea that we can compile microservices from YAML files and a monolithic code base using high level descriptions of what the microservices do.
 I want to be able to take a monolithic repository written in a certain way and divide it up into microservices automatically.
 See [idea 82 from my list of ideas](https://github.com/samsquire/ideas#82-inline-http-microservice-compilation).
-From a sufficiently high level view of a microservice we can generate:
+From a sufficiently high level view of a microservice we can:

- * **Seam picking** Seams between microservices can be method calls, HTTP or some other RPC
+ * **Seam selection** If the seams between services are known, we can decide what the seams are, whether they can be method calls, HTTP or some other RPC
  * **Microservice artifacts** Generate JAR files or python packages or equivalent artifact of a microservice
  * **Endpoints request handlers** Fill in the service handlers with code from the description
  * **Automatic request collaboration** Where one request fans out to multiple requests, we have control over who coordinates what.